mckinsey/vizro/vizro-core/docs/pages/explanation/documentation-style-guide.md

 ## Call out boxes

 Keep the amount of text, and the number and variety of callouts used, to a minimum.
-There is a [broad set available](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#supported-types) for use in the Vizro docs, but we prefer to limit usage mostly to the following:
+There is a [broad set available](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#supported-types) for use in the Vizro docs, but we limit usage to notes, warnings, details and examples:

-!!!note "note"
+!!! note "note"

      For notable information.

-!!!warning "warning"
+!!! warning "warning"

      To indicate a potential gotcha.

+??? details "See more details"

+    A side note (used sparingly)

-!!!example "example"
+!!! example "example"

      For example code.